The Driftwood Experience

 - Prolong your digital detox.
 You just spent at least an hour off y our mobile (hopefully).
 Why spoil your introspective, stress-free state of mind by reading about how much your friend still hates their job or another traffic jam in the news.
 Enjoy an extended break from the grips of technology and experience a connectedness with yourself.
 Some of our floaters even leave their phone with us at the front desk, to ensure there are no interruptions or urges to scroll immediately pre-or post-float.
 But if you couldn’t resist taking a few selfies or snaps in the float room then please tag us on Facebook and Instagram @driftwoodfloatspa

-what happen after you float?
+what happens after you float?

 While the feeling of floating is phenomenal, the real benefit is the long tail of effects after you float.
 When your central nervous system and brain are given a chance to fully, totally relax they do what they naturally always want to do; increase beneficial neurotransmitters such as endorphins, serotonin and dopamine and, decrease “fight or flight” stress chemicals, such as adrenaline and cortisol.